Connect with us!

 Closed Sunday - Tuesday

-Get an in-depth look at all of Cape Cod's most important cities and towns throughout history.
-Learn about the island's culture, the Cape's marine biology, and learn about people who have lived on the seaside their whole lives.
+Get an in-depth look at all of Cape Cod's most important centers of commerce and industry throughout history.
+Learn about the Cape Cod's culture and ecology and learn about the rugged Cape Codders who have made their living from the sea.

 Coast Guard Heritage Museum